 (10) Waste tire storage ((and transportation - Solid waste permit requirements.
 The owner or operator shall)) - Permit application contents.
-A person who stores an amount of waste tires exceeding the requlatory threshold established in subsection (1)(a) of this section must obtain a solid waste permit from the jurisdictional health department.
+A person who stores more than eight hundred automobile tires or greater than eight tons of all types of waste tires must obtain a solid waste permit from the jurisdictional health department.
 All applications for permits ((shall)) must be in accordance with the procedures established in WAC 173-350-710.
 In addition to the requirements of WAC 173-350-710 and 173-350-715, each application for a permit ((shall)) must contain: